 If you notice intense dark green foliage development, immediately change your fertilizer and use Potassium enriched fertilizer.

 Although Peace Lily does not go through dormancy, do not fertilize your Peace Lily during the winter season.

 Peace Lily prefers to stay warm (60 and 80°F) at a moderate indoor humidity of 50 to 60%.

 If the humidity is too low, you can observe the formation of brown tips and edges of the leaves.

 Furthermore, Peace Lily can withstand cold till 55°F but not anything below, inducing temperature stress.

 Generally, the humidity is low near the heating appliances, and keeping plants around them causes humidity issues.

 - Mist your plant and place the plant pot over the pebble tray that is partially filled up with water to maintain the humidity level.

-- Make use of clear plastics to mimic a mini greenhouse with optimum humidity.
+- Make use of transparent plastics to mimic a mini greenhouse with optimum humidity.

-- Use heating pads underneath the plant pot or use frost blankets to preserve plant temperature.
+- Use heating pads underneath the plant pot or frost blankets to preserve plant temperature.